-Backboard size is a frequently overlooked factor when choosing a hoop, but it’s super important, unless you plan on never taking bank shots.
+Backboard size is a frequently overlooked factor when choosing any basketball hoop, but it’s super important unless you plan on never taking bank shots.
 Cheaper options often come with smaller backboards that are around 48 inches wide, which isn’t wide enough for high-level play.

 To be safe, you’ll want to go for a backboard that is either 54 or 60 inches wide.
 That’s wide enough for 95% of bank shots.
 For comparison, an NBA backboard is 72-inches wide, but a backboard that big is unnecessary for practice purposes.
 Even the pros rarely use the outer edges of the backboard during a game.